yixiao1/mcv-m5/README.md

 where dataset.py is the configuration file for this test, and expName is the name of the directory where the results to be saved.

 ### Completeness of task
-Below is the check list of our completeness of task
+Below is the check list of our completeness of task.
+All the results of the tasks are shown in the [report](https://www.overleaf.com/read/bcqybcqytyvj)
 - [x] (a) Run the provided code
           - Analysis the dataset
           - Accuracy of train and test set
-          - Evaluate different techniques in the configuration file
-                 i. crop vs. resize;
+          - Evaluate different techniques in the configuration file such as: crop vs. resize; normalization; bagging
-                 ii. other pre-processings
           - Transfer learning to Belgium traffic signs dataset
           - Understand the code
 - [x] (b) Train the network on a different dataset(KITTI)